jiegillet/project-euler/README.md

 # project-euler
-My Project Euler solution in a few languages
+My Project Euler solutions in a few languages